-To help us raise the next generation of assistance dogs, Can Do Canines operates puppy raising and training programs in five local prisons.
+To help us raise the next generation of assistance dogs, Can Do Canines operates puppy raising and training programs in seven local prisons.

 Two carefully-selected inmates are assigned to each dog.
 Inmates raise the dog, teach obedience, and in some cases, even teach assistance dog skills, such as pulling open a door or turning on a light switch.
 At any given time, Can Do Canines can have 40 to 50 dogs placed in the prison program.